PROJECT

 30 Crossing Design-Build

-Our experience in designing bridges over major rivers has enabled our team to reduce costs and expedite the construction of the Arkansas River bridge, which lies along the critical path for the project.
+Our experience in designing bridges over major rivers enabled our team to reduce costs and expedite construction of the Arkansas River bridge along the critical path for the project.

-The project is slated to provide connections to five interstates and a freeway, a major river crossing over a busy navigation channel, congestion management, and multimodal considerations — all in a congested urban area.
-The bridge and roadway design entails replacement of a 3,360-foot bridge over the Arkansas River, improvements to other bridges on I-30 and the widening of I-30 through Little Rock.
+The project provides connections to five interstates and a freeway, a major river crossing over a busy navigation channel, congestion management, and multimodal considerations — all in a congested urban area.
+The bridge and roadway design consisted of replacement of a 3,360-foot bridge over the Arkansas River, improvements to other bridges on I-30 and the widening of I-30 through Little Rock.

 To position the design for success, we aligned the design packaging with the construction schedule.
-We deviated from the traditional design-build approach of packaging by phase of work (grading, drainage, walls, paving) and chose to package the project geographically, according to the areas where KMC will work.
-This approach will help minimize disruptions to the flow of traffic and align with the maintenance of traffic scheme.
-It will also enable KMC to complete areas of work more efficiently and perform fewer traffic shifts.
+We deviated from the traditional design-build approach of packaging by phase of work (grading, drainage, walls, paving) and instead packaged the project geographically, according to the areas where KMC worked.
+This approach minimized disruptions to the flow of traffic and aligned with the maintenance of traffic scheme.
+It also enabled KMC to complete areas of work more efficiently and perform fewer traffic shifts.

 Client